1947 BAA Finals: Background

 Philadelphia was not the Eastern Division champion but advanced to the championship round by winning a four-team playoff among the Eastern and Western Division runners-up.
 Meanwhile, the Eastern and Western Division champions, Washington Capitols and Cleveland Rebels, played one long series to determine the other finalist, a best-of-seven series that Chicago won 4–2.
-In the runners-up bracket, Philadelphia and New York from the East had first eliminated St. Louis and Chicago from the West, then faced each other, all in best-of-three series.
+In the runners-up bracket, Philadelphia and New York from the East had first eliminated St. Louis and Cleveland from the West, then faced each other, all in best-of-three series.
 The format was repeated in 1948, and generated another champion from the runners-up bracket.

 The five games of the final series were played in seven days, with no days off between consecutive games in the same city (twice).
 Division champions Washington and Chicago had played the six games of their semifinal series from April 2 to 13, although they too took no days off between consecutive games in the same city (twice).
 In total, the entire playoff tournament lasted a total of 20 days.

 This would be the Stags only appearance in the Finals; the franchise would fold three years later.
 It would be another 44 years before a Chicago club played for a pro basketball championship, when the Chicago Bulls won the 1991 NBA Finals.